Infection & ResponseExam Tips

 Exam Tips: Non-Specific Human Defences

 State the barrier AND explain the mechanism: "Skin acts as a physical barrier" is one mark.
-"Skin acts as a physical barrier, preventing pathogens from entering underlying tissues, and produces sebum which creates an acidic pH that inhibits bacterial growth" is two or three marks.
+"Skin acts as a physical barrier, preventing pathogens from entering underlying tissues" is two marks.
+Always link the structure to what it does.

 Mucus and cilia work as a pair: Never describe one without the other.
 Mucus traps the pathogens; cilia move the mucus.
 Together they form the "ciliary escalator."
 If smoking destroys cilia, mucus cannot be swept away, increasing infection risk — a favourite exam application question.